OpenClaw Reference (Mirrored)

 2. Open the WebChat UI (macOS/iOS app) or the Control UI chat tab.

-3. Ensure gateway auth is configured (required by default, even on loopback).
+3. Ensure a valid gateway auth path is configured (shared-secret by default, even on loopback).

 How it works (behavior)